 Lana has tried cases in both state and federal courts.
 She has experience in jury trials, bench trials, class certification hearings, Frye/Daubert hearings and has taken hundreds of depositions over the course of her career.
-With clients located all over the country, and ranging from large chemical companies to small businesses, Lana has practiced in a variety of jurisdictions, including Alabama, Mississippi, Kentucky, Ohio, Texas, Pennsylvania, Michigan and New Jersey.
+With clients located all over the country, and ranging from large chemical companies to small businesses, Lana has practiced in a variety of jurisdictions, including Alabama, Mississippi, Kentucky, Ohio, Louisiana, Florida, Texas, Pennsylvania, Michigan and New Jersey.

 In addition to her normal litigation practice, Lana serves as Assistant General Counsel to a leading heavy truck component manufacturer/distributor.
 In this role, she manages all facets of the company’s legal and compliance matters, from day-to-day consultation to the most complex and significant pieces of litigation.